 Estate Tax Considerations

-The Beneficiary Designation Form Governs:
+- Beneficiary Designation Form Governs

-Always Name a DB, if Possible:
+- Always Name a Designated Beneficiary

-The beneficiary designation should be reviewed at regular intervals, and after a major life event such as divorce or a death in the family.
+As previously mentioned, the beneficiary designation should be reviewed at regular intervals, and after a major life event such as divorce or a death in the family.